Up to 50% off sofas & mattresses — limited‑time deals.

 Remove the washable layers first

-Take off the sheets, pillowcases, mattress pad, and protector.
+Take off the sheets, pillowcases, mattress pad, and mattress protector.
 Wash them before you do anything else.
-If those items still hold sweat, pet odor, or urine, the mattress will seem dirty again the minute you remake the bed.
-A washable barrier on top of the mattress is one of the most practical ways to reduce repeated buildup.
+If those layers still hold sweat, pet odor, or urine, the mattress will seem dirty again as soon as you remake the bed.
+A washable barrier on top of the mattress is one of the simplest ways to cut down on repeat buildup.

 Vacuum the mattress before deodorizing

-Use an upholstery attachment and go slowly over the top, seams, piping, and side panels.
-This step removes loose dust, hair, and dry debris so the deodorizing step can work on the surface instead of sitting on top of dirt.
-If allergies are part of the problem, do this when the sleeper is out of the room, because vacuuming can disturb allergen-containing dust even when it is helping overall.
+Use an upholstery attachment and move slowly over the top, seams, piping, and side panels.
+This removes loose dust, hair, and dry debris so the deodorizing step reaches the surface instead of sitting on top of dirt.
+If allergies are part of the problem, do this while the sleeper is out of the room and let the dust settle before they come back.

 Use baking soda only on a dry mattress

 For a dry mattress with ordinary stale odor, spread an even layer of baking soda across the surface.
-Let it sit for at least a short period, and longer if the smell is stronger, then vacuum it off completely.
-Extension guidance consistently describes baking soda as an effective odor absorber and deodorizer, especially on dry soft surfaces.
+Let it sit for a while, or longer if the smell is stronger, then vacuum it off completely.

 Improve airflow and finish the drying job